resiprocate/resiprocate/reConServer_readme.txt

   Unsubscribes an existing subscription.

 setAutoAnswer            <'autoans'|'aa'> <'0'|'1'> (1 to enable (default)
-  Enable this to have testUA automatically answer incoming calls and add to the lowest numbered created conversation.
+  Enable this to have reConServer automatically answer incoming calls and add to the lowest numbered created conversation.

 setCodecs                <'setcodecs'|'sc'> <codecId>[,<codecId>]+ (comma separated list)